 Paulette has a background working in the homeless sector and experience of project management, funding acquisition, volunteer co-ordination, training delivery and community engagement with ‘hard to reach’ client groups.
 She has worked in prisons helping individuals into training and employment.
 She has successfully delivered on both ESF and Local Government contracts.
 She is a qualified RHS Horticulturalist, Permaculture gardener and adult trainer.
 She currently runs ‘Pushbike Gardener’ a sustainable Organic garden design, maintenance and training business.
 Paulette is a founding member of the not-for-profit workers co-operative ‘Field to Fork’.
 Increasing access to organic food and promoting organic growing methods are Paulette’s passions.
 She is a Community Organiser listening to and working directly with individuals and community groups to support volunteering, local enterprise and community engagement.
 She has been a resident of Clitterhouse Crescent since 2010.

 Thomas trained and worked in the environmental sector before transitioning into documentary photography and filmmaking – www.thomasball.co.
 His background in environmental sciences has heavily influenced his working practice.
 Exploitation of natural resources, sustainability and social issues related to the environment are central themes that run through much of his work.
 Thomas was nominated for the prestigious Prix Pictet Prize in photography and sustainability in 2010, and was a Magenta Foundation Flash Forward Winner in 2011 & 2013.
 His first short film Electrosensitive: Outliers in a Wireless World was screened at the Reframe Documentary Film Festival in Canada in January 2014.
 His ongoing long-term series Speculate Regenerate looks at regeneration sites and housing in London and he is documenting Cricklewood and Brent Cross before construction work begins.
 Thomas has been a resident of Cricklewood since 2009 and has worked on a variety of initiatives in Cricklewood.
 He was a founding member of Creative Cricklewood; is an active member of Cricklewood’s Town Team; set up Friends of Clitterhouse Playing Fields in 2011 before jointly establishing the Clitterhouse Farm Project in 2013.
 He was commissioned by the Mayor of London’s Outer London Fund to produce a documentary on Cricklewood businesses in 2013.
-Thomas currently works as a strategic sustainability consultant.
+Thomas currently works in the Design & Impact unit at WWF-UK.